Alveo/alveo-java-rest-client/README.md

 [hocon]: https://github.com/typesafehub/config/blob/master/HOCON.md
  * `alveo-rest-client.test.run-live` -- whether to run the live tests
- * `alveo-rest-client.test.server-base` -- the base URL of the HCS vLab server
+ * `alveo-rest-client.test.server-base` -- the base URL of the Alveo server
  * `alveo-rest-client.test.api-key` -- the API key

 If you don't set this up, only the recorded tests will run, although